kmcarlson/SemesterProject2/README.md

 ## Description

-This is a web application for an auction house called AH or Auction House.
+This AH or Auction House.
 The application is built with JavaScript and TailwindCSS.
 The application is responsive and works well on mobile, tablet, and desktop.

 ## Built with